-Depending upon the application and station throughput, users may choose to install one large ultrasonic meter, two mid-sized meters, or several, small ultrasonic meters.
-This is true for both new meter stations, and stations being retro-fitted with ultrasonic flowmeters.
+Depending upon the application and station throughput, users may choose to install one large ultrasonic meter, two mid-sized meters, or several, smaller ultrasonic meters.
+This is true for both new meter stations, and stations being retrofitted/upgraded with ultrasonic flowmeters.

-Note one example where nine, 12 inch orifice meter runs were replaced with one 30 inch ultrasonic flow meter.
+Note one example where nine, 12-inch orifice meter runs were replaced with a single 30 inch ultrasonic flow meter.
 This decreased the user's maintenance costs considerably.
 For a new meter station, with the same throughput, this would decrease costs for pressure, temperature, and differential pressure transmitters.
 Additionally, this station requires less flow computers, valves, and piping to name a few.
 Proponents for such an installation point to these areas as the benefits of installing one, large volume meter.

 The above installation does have disadvantages, however.
-Having one, large volume meter can make meter recalibration difficult.
+Having one, large volume meter can make meter re-calibration difficult.
 Additionally, many users feel that installing a single meter would be "putting all your eggs in one basket".
 If the meter becomes inoperable, the pipeline's measurement would be adversely impacted if a second meter was not available for measurement.
-Because of this philosophy, some users would, for example, choose to install two 16 inch meters for their fiscal measurement.
+Because of this philosophy, some users would, for example, choose to install two 16-inch meters for their fiscal measurement.
 This would enable the user to have a second meter in the event that one might fail.
-It also allows for ease in maintenance, such as pulling the meter and meter run for cleaning or sending off for recalibration.
+It also allows for ease in maintenance, such as pulling the meter and meter run for cleaning or sending off for re-calibration.

 The above examples can and do drive where the meter will operate within its range.
 Once again, depending upon station design, users should flow calibrate the meter where they expect to operate this meter.
-In the case of the 30 inch meter above, the user, knowing the meter would not be used below 10 ft/sec, chose to calibrate down to 5ft/sec.
+In the case of the 30-inch meter above, the user, knowing the meter would not be used below 10 ft/sec, chose to calibrate down to 5ft/sec.
 Many users are pushing the lower limits of ultrasonic meters in an effort to reduce the costs of installing secondary low-flow custody meters (such as a turbine or PD meter).
 Because of this, and improved curve fitting methods, many users are flow calibrating down to 1 or 2 ft/sec with expectations of operating at that low end for short periods of time.
-Due to potential thermal gradients and meter repeatability at this low operating range, the meter's uncertainty is reduced, but for many users the tradeoff is beneficial, as the costs of installing a second low flow meter are not incurred.
+Due to potential thermal gradients and meter repeatability at this low operating range, the meter's uncertainty is reduced, but for many users, the tradeoff is beneficial as the costs of installing a second low flow meter are not incurred.

-Data is typically taken at a minimum of six flow-rates.
-AGA Report No. 9 specifies flow-rates of q{min} , 0.10 q{max} , 0.25 q{max} , 0.40 q{max} , 0.70 q{max} , and q{max} .
-Additional data points may be requested at specific flow-rates by the customer if the meter is to be used in a specific flow-rate range.
+Data is typically taken at a minimum of seven flow rates.
+AGA Report No. 9 specifies flow-rates of $0.025q{max}$, $0.05q{max}$, $0.10q{max}$, $0.25q{max}$, $0.50q{max}$, $0.75q{max}$, and q{max} .
+Additional data points may be requested at specific flow rates by the customer if the meter is to be used in a specific flow rate range.
 Once the initial calibration is complete, the appropriate adjustment(s) should be applied electronically to the meter.
 After the adjustment has been made, a verification calibration is typically conducted.
-The user typically chooses between one and three verification points to be run in order to ensure the adjustment was applied correctly and works appropriately.
+The user typically chooses two or three verification points to be run in order to ensure the adjustment was applied correctly and works appropriately.